asad-ac/web102_prework/README.md

 ## Notes

-* I got stuck with the ternary operator on challenge 6 but solved it, by remembering to increment the total to count the amount of unfunded games.
+* I got stuck with the ternary operator on challenge 6, but I solved it by remembering to increment the total to count the amount of unfunded games.

 ## License